cosbey/python/Automation and Scripting/Project - Update a file through a Python algorithm.md

+# Project - Update a file through a Python Algorithm
 ## Project description

 An important part of cybersecurity is controlling access to restricted content.
 In this project, you'll work with a text file containing IP addresses that are allowed to access specific restricted content at your organization.